 (2) Notice to Submit Lottery Application Delivery Date.
-No later than December 7, 2018, Applicants that receive an advance notice regarding a Certificate of Reservation shall submit a notice to the Department, in the form prescribed by the Department.
+No later than December 6, 2019, Applicants that receive an advance notice regarding a Certificate of Reservation shall submit a notice to the Department, in the form prescribed by the Department.

 (3) Applications Associated with Lottery Delivery Date.
-No later than December 14, 2018, Applicants that participated in the Texas Bond Review Board Lottery must submit the complete tax credit Application to the Department.
+No later than December 13, 2019, Applicants that participated in the Texas Bond Review Board Lottery must submit the complete tax credit Application, including all required Third Party Reports, to the Department.

 (4) Administrative Deficiency Response Deadline.
-Such deadline shall be five (5) business days after the date on the deficiency notice without incurring a penalty fee pursuant to §11.901 of this chapter (relating to Fee Schedule).
+Such deadline shall be five (5) business days after the date on the deficiency notice without incurring a penalty fee pursuant to §11.901 of this chapter (relating to Fee Schedule), unless extended as provided for in subsection (b) of this section.

-(5) Third Party Report Delivery Date (Environmental Site Assessment (ESA), Property Condition Assessment (PCA), Appraisal (if applicable), Market Analysis and the Site Design and Development Feasibility Report).
+(5) Third Party Report Delivery Date (Environmental Site Assessment (ESA), Scope and Cost Review (SCR), Appraisal (if applicable), Market Analysis and the Site Design and Development Feasibility Report).
 For Direct Loan Applications, the Third Party reports meeting specific requirements described in §11.205 of this chapter must be submitted with the Application in order for it to be considered a complete Application, unless the Application is made in conjunction with an Application for Housing Tax Credits or Tax-Exempt Bond, in which case the Delivery Date for those programs will apply.
-For Tax-Exempt Bond Developments, the Third Party Reports must be received by the Department no later than seventy-five (75) calendar days prior to the Board meeting at which the tax credits will be considered.
-The seventy-five (75) calendar day deadlines are available on the Department's website.
+For Tax-Exempt Bond Developments, the Third Party Reports must be received by the Department pursuant to §11.201(2) of this chapter.

 (6) Resolutions Delivery Date.
-Resolutions required for Tax-Exempt Bond Developments must be received by the Department no later than fourteen (14) calendar days before the Board meeting at which consideration of the award will occur.
+Resolutions required for Tax-Exempt Bond Developments must be received by the Department no later than 14 calendar days before the Board meeting at which consideration of the award will occur.
 If the Direct Loan Application is made in conjunction with an Application for Housing Tax Credits, or Tax-Exempt Bond Developments, the Resolution Delivery Date for those programs will apply to the Direct Loan Application.

 (7) Challenges to Neighborhood Organization Opposition Delivery Date.
-Challenges must be received by the Department no later than forty-five (45) calendar days prior to the Board meeting at which consideration of the award will occur.
+Challenges must be received by the Department no later than 45 calendar days prior to the Board meeting at which consideration of the award will occur.

 §11.3.Housing De-Concentration Factors.